S8Y/M3U8-Stream-Extractor/README.md

 Found a site where it doesn't work?
 Awesome!
 Open an issue or submit a pull request.
 The extraction logic lives in `content.js` if you want to add new detection methods.

-## License

-MIT License - use it however you want.

----

-**Built for people who just want their streams, without the hassle** 🎯